srivats0603/Algos_Practice/README.md

 "palindrome_num.py" - simple algo to determine if a number is a palindrome, without using any string conversions.

+"plus_one.py" - given non-empty array of digits representing a non-negative integer, this adds one to the integer and returns the integer in array format.

 "merge_intervals.py" - Given a collection of intervals, merge all overlapping intervals.
 This implementation is slow and uses lot of memory, needs to be simplified.

+"multipy_string.py" - Given two integers in form of strings, this multiplies and returns an integer without explicit string to integer conversion.

 "remv_duplicates.py" - Given a sorted array, removes the duplicates in-place such that each element appear only once and returns the new length.

-"remv_elem.py" - Given an array nums and a value val, removes all instances of that value in-place and returns the new length
+"remv_elem.py" - Given an array nums and a value val, this removes all instances of that value in-place and returns the new length

-"reverse_integer.py" - Given a 32-bit signed integer, reverse digits of an integer.
+"reverse_integer.py" - Given a 32-bit signed integer, this reverses digits of an integer.
 This implementation does not use strings.

+"reverse_words.py" - Given a string, this reverses all the words in that string.
+This implementation does not use any inbuilt pythonic funcitons like splitting.

 "search_insert.py" - Given a sorted array and a target value, uses binary search to return the index where the target should be inserted in the array.